How long does it take for a biodegradable urn to dissolve?

+Urns can take anywhere from 1 month to 6 months to fully dissolve into the ground.
+Water urns will dissolve in a matter of hours.
 Our earth urns are designed to naturally compose over time, the rate at which this occurs will depend on a few factors including bury depth, soil moisture and the urn design.
-Urns can take anywhere from 1 month to 6 months to fully dissolve into the ground.

 What are the Laws on Burying Ashes?